Precision machinist students gain experience on relevant equipment

-Nizigiyimana has worked in precision machining since 2004 at companies like National Oil, General Electric and more.
+Nizigiyimana has worked as a precision machinist since 2004 at companies like National Oil, General Electric and more.
 His relevant experience is an added benefit for his students.

 “I know exactly what students need to learn for precision machining,” he said.

 Those skills are in high demand in industry.

 Computer numerically controlled (CNC) tool programmers can earn an average annual salary of $57,670 in Texas, according to the U.S. Bureau of Labor Statistics.
 Onetonline.org forecasts 29% growth for such positions over the next seven years in the state.

 The Precision Machining Technology program is part of TSTC’s Money-Back Guarantee initiative — a testament to how much demand there is for such positions in the workforce.
 Precision machinist students who graduate from TSTC and do not find a job in their field in six months will receive a refund of their tuition.

 Nizigiyimana finds that students attending TSTC in order to make a career change, obtain training and earn a degree have the most success in his program — especially nontraditional students who may be switching careers.